 Language Arts provides numerous tools for sharing our lives with each other.
 Teaching others how to utilize those tools is one of my greatest delights.
 I love sharing books and how much we learn about our Creator, our world, and each other through reading.
 I'm excited about digging into the theme of being on a quest which recurs often in ancient literature.
 Literature is an attempt to make sense of the world around us from the perspective of the writer.
-Using some ancient literature and more recent literature that reflects similar themes, we’ll use the tools of reading comprehension, reflective writing, and vocabulary to better understand what we read.
+Using some older literature and more recent literature that reflect similar themes, we’ll use the tools of reading comprehension, reflective writing, and vocabulary to better understand what we read.